Fermented Super Foods

-- A good probiotic which contains Lactobacillus acidophilus strain, amongst other beneficial bacteria. ( use 3 capsules per 4 cups of milk)
+- A good probiotic which contains different Lactobacillus strains, amongst other beneficial bacteria. ( use 2 capsules of probiotics per 4 cups of milk)

 - 4 cups of full cream milk.
 Raw milk is the best milk, if you can get it.